-Roof system: The collection of roofing components installed above the roof deck, including base/separator sheets, felt plies, rigid board insulation, coverboards, membranes, fasteners, adhesives, coatings, flashings, and ballast.
+Roof system: The collection of roofing components installed above the roof deck, including base/separator sheets, felt plies, rigid board insulation, coverboards, membranes, fasteners, adhesives, coatings, flashings, and/or ballast.

 Roof Assembly: The roof system plus the roof deck.